 Data were collected using a closed-ended questionnaire comprising two primary domains.
-The Knowledge Domain was assessed using a 17-item multiple-choice instrument developed by Arrahiyim, (2024) which demonstrated strong psychometric properties with validity coefficients (r count) exceeding 0.78 and a Cronbach's Alpha of 0.77, indicating high internal consistency.
+The Knowledge Domain was assessed using a 17-item multiple-choice instrument developed by Arrahiyam (2024) which demonstrated strong psychometric properties with validity coefficients (r count) exceeding 0.78 and a Cronbach's Alpha of 0.77, indicating high internal consistency.
 The Adherence Domain was measured using the 8-item Morisky Medication Adherence Scale (MMAS-8), a globally recognized and validated instrument employing a Guttman scale (Yes/No) to evaluate medication compliance.

-The data collection was conducted through the following systematic phases: Preparation Phase: Securing administrative permits from ITKES Wiyata Husada Samarinda and SMA Negeri 3 Penajam Paser Utara; Implementation Phase: Selecting respondents via stratified random sampling.
-The researcher explained the study's purpose, provided instructions, and obtained signed informed consent from each participant; Completion Phase: Respondents completed the self-administered questionnaires, which were then checked for completeness (editing) before being processed for analysis.
+The data collection was conducted through the following systematic phases: (1) Preparation Phase: Securing administrative permits from ITKES Wiyata Husada Samarinda and SMA Negeri 3 Penajam Paser Utara; (2) Implementation Phase: Selecting respondents via stratified random sampling.
+The researcher explained the study's purpose, provided instructions, and obtained signed informed consent from each participant; and (3) Completion Phase: Respondents completed the self-administered questionnaires, which were then checked for completeness (editing) before being processed for analysis.
+Statistical analysis was performed using the Chi-square test to assess the relationship between the research variables.

-The study was conducted in accordance with ethical standards and received formal approval from the Health Research Ethics Committee of the Institute of Health Technology and Sciences (ITKES) Wiyata Husada Samarinda (No. 20/ITKES-WHS/KEPK/EC/2024), valid from December 2024 to July 2025.
+The study was conducted in accordance with ethical standards and received formal approval from the Health Research Ethics Committee of the Institute of Health Technology and Sciences (ITKES) Wiyata Husada Samarinda (No. 20/ITKES-WHS/KEPK/EC/2024).
 Administrative clearance and field research permission were further granted by the authorities of SMAN 3 Penajam Paser Utara through official response letter number B/400.3.8/3/SMAN 3 PPU/2025.